Jinwuk/Jinwuk.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+#layout: home
-#layout: index
+layout: default
-#title: Home
+title: Home
 ---
 ## Abstract